RoysSpaceXL/yougems/README.md

 # YouGems
 - Setup of public website
+## 1 Hosting
 - This repository is hosted at:
 https://spacebubble.org/
 The original repository is located at: https://github.com/RoysSpaceXL/YouGems https://roysspacexl.github.io/YouGems/
 is out of order, to view the website, you can use the link above.
+## 2 Contact
+- If you have any questions, suggestions, or issues, please contact us at: roysspacexl@spacebubble.org

 # 7 Configuring a subdomain
 To set up a www or custom subdomain, such as www.example.com or blog.example.com, you must add your domain in the repository settings.